-STANDING COMMITTEES
+STANDING COMMITTEES AND ADVISORY COUNCILS

-All standing committees are limited to one in-person meeting per calendar year.
-These meetings should occur in conjunction with the Annual Conference (when Annual Conference is held in the spring).
-Exceptional circumstances are reviewed on a case-by-case basis by the committee's Board Liaison, the Executive Director and the President, who may authorize additional or alternative arrangements.
+All standing committees and advisory councils are limited to one in-person meeting per calendar year.
+These meetings should occur in conjunction with the Annual Conference & Expo.
+Exceptional circumstances are reviewed on a case-by-case basis by Board Liaisons, the Executive Director and the President, who may authorize additional or alternative arrangements.

-ALA provides one night's complimentary lodging for standing committee members to participate in committee meetings held during the Annual Conference.
+ALA will fund one night's allowable lodging for standing committee and advisory council members to participate in committee/advisory council meetings held during the Annual Conference.